huggingface/transformers/docs/source/internal/generation_utils.rst

 Generate Outputs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output of :meth:`~transformers.PreTrainedModel.generate` is an instance of a subclass of
+The output of :meth:`~transformers.generation_utils.GenerationMixin.generate` is an instance of a subclass of
 :class:`~transformers.file_utils.ModelOutput`.
 This output is a data structure containing all the information returned
-by :meth:`~transformers.PreTrainedModel.generate`, but that can also be used as tuple or dictionary.
+by :meth:`~transformers.generation_utils.GenerationMixin.generate`, but that can also be used as tuple or dictionary.

 Here's an example: